grafana/k6registry/docs/registry.md

 #### Versions

 The `versions` property contains the list of supported versions.
 Versions are tags whose format meets the requirements of semantic versioning.
 Version tags often start with the letter `v`, which is not part of the semantic version.

+#### Archived

+The `true` value of the `archived` flag indicates that the repository is archived, read only.

+If a repository is archived, it usually means that the owner has no intention of maintaining it.
+Such extensions should be removed from the registry.

 ## Registry Processing